-That it's okay to play with your food!
+It's okay to play with your food!
 And if you scan your popcorn into an image editing program, you'll quickly begin thinking of all the other "things" you can possibly scan.
 Be forewarned, scanning in objects for art projects is addictive!

 The NEXT Creative Step…

-What else can you do with popped or un-popped popcorn and art materials? •
+If you liked doing popcorn art, this way, think about what else you can do with popped or un-popped popcorn and art materials. •

 We're honored to host this special gallery of popcorn art done by 69-year-old Irene Anderson from Glade Spring, Virginia, USA.
 Her daughter Crystal informed us that her mother had them displayed in the Washington County Library where her other daughter works.